pret/pokered/FEATURES.md

   - FURY SWIPES is now DUST CLAW - 40 base power, ground type, no additional effect, 100% accuracy (early-game ground type move) (Inspired by the numerous cut content physical moves)
 - Some moves that were fairly useless were made less useless
   - WHIRLWIND - 110 base power, flying type, 30% chance of confusion, 85% accuracy
-  - WITHDRAW - heals 1/2 max HP
+  - WITHDRAW - heals around 1/3 max HP and raises DEFENSE.
+Doesn't do anything if you have full health.
-  - GROWTH - heals 1/2 max HP
+  - GROWTH - heals around 1/3 max HP and raises SPECIAL.
+Doesn't do anything if you have full health.
   - DEFENSE CURL - acts like LIGHT SCREEN, increases special defense
   - MEDITATE - raises all of attack, speed, and special by 1 stage
   - SUBMISSION - 60 base power, fighting type, raises attack by 1 stage, 100% accuracy